 – and features a more traditional Britannia stood poised with shield and trident.

-For the proof 1/4oz gold Britannia coin complete with box & certificate, click here.
+Take a look at the proof 1/4oz gold Britannia coin complete with box & certificate.

 Only 7,030 gold bullion Britannias and 120,000 silver bullion Britannias were minted with the trident privy mark.